Morton Arboretum gets giant troll statues

 LISLE, Ill. — A Danish artist has built six giant troll statues scattered throughout an outdoor museum in a Chicago suburb.

-The Daily Herald reports that Thomas Dambo’s “Troll Hunt” at the Morton Arboretum in Lisle was inspired by Scandinavian folklore and his love of the wilderness.
+Thomas Dambo's "Troll Hunt" at the Morton Arboretum in Lisle was inspired by Scandinavian folklore and his love of the wilderness.
 Dambo arrived for an artist residency in April after crafting other art projects in Korea and Mexico.

+More than 60 volunteers helped construct the up to 20-foot-tall statues on-site out of reclaimed and recycled wood, mostly from trees at the aboretum.
+The troll's faces, hands and feet were created in Dambo's Copenhagen studio.

+The exhibit opens Friday and will likely run for at least a year.
+Officials said they'll take down the trolls once the wood starts to break down and the sculptures are no longer safe.

 Six 15- to 20-foot-tall trolls made of recycled wood are emerging from the woods at the Morton Arboretum in Lisle.
 Troll Hunt officially begins June 22 when the Morton Arboretum’s latest outdoor art exhibit opens at the 1,700-acre facility.
 The sculptures are the work of Danish artist Thomas Dambo, seen in the 4th photo, who created the Forgotten Giants exhibition in his native Copenhagen.
 Antonio Perez/Chicago Tribune #trollhunt #trolls #thomasdambo #mortonarboretum